tarikh03/K2View-Academy/articles/DPM/02_Admin_Module/15_9_Discovery_Navigating_Results_Tab.md

 ## Navigating the Results Tab

-The Discovery Matching Rules function of the DPM system lets you search databases of all systems within the company for personal data that may be protected by privacy legislation.
-You can create rules to either match or exclude data during a database search, configure regular expression (RegEx) schemas and table patterns, and view the discovery results using an array of filters.
-When you Submit a Discovery Request, the system will check which Interfaces have been written and that are Active.
-It will run all the matching rules.
-The Results tab displays a list of results, letting you narrow down the list by a number of filters.
+After the DPM system has searched the databases of all systems within the company for PII data, you can search within the Discovery Results at a detailed level.
+The Results tab displays these details, letting you narrow down the list by a number of filters.
 You can manage the Results List view in a variety of ways using the drop-down lists along the top of the screen.

-Each of the fields that appear in this list was identified by the discovery process as potentially including PII data.
+## Filtering Results

+For demonstration purposes, we will narrow down the Results list to only display returns of one parameter.

 Click the ![image](/articles/DPM/images/ICON_Clear.jpg) button to reset all criteria for returning results to the default selections.